 E-COMP Team

-![]() | Timothy I. Salsbury Timothy Salsbury leads the E-COMP initiative and is a controls scientist in Pacific Northwest National Laboratory’s (PNNL’s) Optimization and Control group.
-He heads the Control Design Team and manages several projects across the Departments of Energy (DOE) and Defense, covering control performance monitoring, real-time optimization, and energy and indoor air quality optimization.
-He holds over 50 patents and has an extensive publication record in areas like applied controls and real-time optimization, with application to power and energy systems.
-In addition to leading the initiative, Timothy serves on the E-COMP Technical Steering Committee, providing strategic guidance for the development of use cases and initiative objectives. |
+![]() | Timothy I. Salsbury Timothy Salsbury leads the E-COMP Initiative and is a controls scientist in PNNL's Optimization and Control Group.
+He heads the Control Design Team and manages several projects across the Departments of Energy (DOE) and Department of Defense (DoD).
+These projects range from control performance monitoring and real-time optimization.
+He holds over 50 patents and has an extensive publication record in areas like applied controls and real-time optimization, with application to power and energy systems. |

-![]() | Veronica Adetola Veronica Adetola serves as the chief scientist for the E-COMP initiative.
-A controls scientist in PNNL’s Optimization and Control group, she leads the Resilience Control Methods team and oversees projects for DOE focused on model-based and data-driven controls, optimization and control co-design for grid-interactive energy-efficient buildings, microgrids, and cyber-physical power and energy systems.
+![]() | Veronica Adetola Veronica Adetola serves as the chief scientist for the E-COMP Initiative.
+A controls scientist in PNNL’s Optimization and Control Group, she leads the Resilience Control Methods Team and oversees projects for DOE focused on model-based and data-driven controls, optimization and control co-design for grid-interactive energy efficient buildings, microgrids, and cyber-physical power and energy systems.
 Veronica also is a member of the E-COMP Technical Steering Committee. |

 ![]() | Marcelo Elizondo Marcelo Elizondo heads the Theory and Modeling Thrust within E-COMP.
 As a principal power systems research engineer in PNNL’s Electricity Infrastructure and Buildings Division, his work spans electric systems planning and resilience, particularly focused on electromagnetic and electromechanical dynamics in distribution systems and microgrids.
 He leads projects for DOE and the Department of State.
 In addition to leading Thrust 1, Marcelo serves on the E-COMP Technical Steering Committee. |